teydrin/Yapi-linguistics/Min Chinese/README.md

 result to such a similarity,as we see below:

-the syntax that hokkien and hakka both share but old chinese and Lhasa tibetan doesn't have:
+the syntax that hokkien and hakka both share but old chinese and Lhasa tibetan don't have:

 | Feature                         | Old Chinese                      | Hokkien,hockchew and Hakka                  | Lhasa Tibetan |